 Engaging Learning Practices and Higher Level Thinking!

-Engaging learning practices and encouraging higher levels of thinking should be at the core, the driving force, behind our daily lessons.
+Engaging and engaging learning practices and higher levels of thinking should be at the core, the driving force, behind our daily lessons.
 Let’s face it, a lot of work is involved in making that happen.

 Common Core’s Roll